benjamincrozat/legacy-blog/posts/21-best-gdpr-compliant-google-analytics-alternatives.md

 Fathom Analytics is a privacy-first analytics tool that doesn't track your users.
 It's a dead simple, lightweight, and fast alternative to Google Analytics.
 Of course, it's also GDPR compliant and doesn't use cookies, **which could make you avoid a huge government fine**.

 What I love about Fathom compared to Google Analytics is that it's easy to get the information you need.
 For instance, you may want to see how much visitors you acquired from Google in the past month.
 With Google Analytics, you have to go through a lot of steps to get that information.
-With Fathom, it's on the Dashboard and two clicks away.
+With Fathom, it's on the dashboard and two clicks away.

 Did you know that **Fathom is what this website uses to track its visitors**?
 I can't recommend this service enough!